-In the next few weeks, you will receive an email or contact from the University of Alabama at Birmingham with a request for you to answer some questions about our program through a survey that you can access either on your computer or smart phone.
-If you do not have an electronic device, UAB will be able to send you a hard copy to get your feedback.
+Between April 1st and May 30th, you will receive an email or contact from the University of Alabama at Birmingham with a request for you to answer some questions about our program through a survey that you can access either on your computer or smartphone.
+If you do not have an electronic device, UAB will be able to mail you a hard copy to get your feedback.
 Please take the time - no more than ten minutes - to answer the questions that are asked.
-This survey is being completed independently of our program by the University of Alabama at Birmingham and all of your responses are confidential.
+This survey is being completed independently of our program by the University of Alabama at Birmingham, and all of your responses are confidential.

-Thank you for your cooperation and support.
+Thank you for your time, participation, and support.

-(Signature and title of program administrator or EI Director)
+(Signature and title of program administrator or El Director)